FA Vase 2025/26

 Snodland Town exited the competition at the third round stage following a 3-1 loss at Reading City.
 Reggie Rye had given Snodland the lead but the hosts came back well in the second half to turn the tie.

-Next Saturday Tunbridge Wells host Combined Counties side Windsor & Eton in a match that was postponed today due to a waterlogged pitch.
+Combined Counties side Windsor & Eton beat Tunbridge Wells 3-1 in a match that was delayed by a week due to a waterlogged pitch.

 SECOND ROUND PROPER